benjie/.dev/rfcs/Struct.md

 one rather than the other.
-However, it suffers from some backwards-compatibility concerns - namely that an input object being used on output is likely to confuse existing tooling such as GraphiQL, and it's entirely unknown to them whether an input object should require a selection set or not.
+However, it suffers from some backwards-compatibility concerns - namely that an input object being used on output is likely to confuse existing tooling such as GraphiQL, and it's entirely unknown to them whether an input object should require​ a selection set or not.

 Option 1 feels like it could be done in a more backwards-compatible manner since the majority of existing tools and clients would not look at the `fields` entry